ShahzaibAhmad05/SketchLogic/README.md

 Ensure the `skelo` folder exists in the project root (create it if it doesn't), then move the file into `skelo/SKELOv1.pt`.

 2. Download the example asset image to your Downloads folder.
 Asset URL: <https://drive.google.com/uc?id=1J14cpmGsXOk9QjlC6kARyNqDHXQr5FAV>.
-Rename it to `example.jpg` if needed, then move it into the project root as `example.jpg`.
+Rename it to `example.jpg`, then move it into the project root as `example.jpg`.

-Move the file into the project root as `example.jpg`.

 3. Then run the backend API as described in the Usage section.